queer-community-allies/queer-community-allies/resources/index.md

 List under construction...
 Do you know of some teen queer-affirming workplaces in north Utah County or south Salt Lake County?

-## 🏳️‍🌈 Nearby Teams, Hobby & Interest Groups, and Hangout Spots for Teens
+## 🏳️‍🌈 Nearby Teams, Interest Groups & Hangout Spots for Teens

 List under construction...
 Do you know of some teen queer-affirming groups or spots in north Utah County or south Salt Lake County?